wmvanvliet/scientific_writing_tips/grand_writing.md

 If your aiming for post-doc level or higher, at least one of the publications should be a Nature/Science paper, or the roadblock you are pushing against is not important enough or the combined effort of your studies is not going to move it far enough.
 Think through the project until there are no more large unknown areas.
-*In my case, I needed to figure out exactly how to make computational models predict neuroimaging data.*
 Write down the outline of your project.
 Group the tasks into work packages.
 Usually one study is one work package.